One Example of How FranchiseHelp’s Lead Verification System Works

 Here’s how it went down:

 It’s important for us to continually improve our system, as passing through leads like John are not a sustainable way to provide value to our clients.
-We introduced the text message verification back in June.
+We introduced text message verification some time ago and it's been fascinating to see the results.
 You can see some more about it here.

 Have more questions about how our lead verification system works?
 Let us answer them for you!